The Portugal D7 Visa and Golden Visa are two extremely popular schemes that help foreigners move to and settle in Portugal.

 What is the Portugal Golden Visa?

-Portuguese Golden Visa program, officially known as the Portugal Golden Residence Permit Program, was established in 2012 to attract foreign investment and enhance Portugal’s appeal to non-EU nationals.
-This initiative allows individuals to obtain residency through various qualifying investments.
+The Portuguese Golden Visa program, officially known as the Autorização de Residência para Investimento (ARI), was established in 2012 to attract foreign investment and enhance Portugal’s appeal to non-EU nationals.
+This initiative allows individuals to obtain residency through various qualifying investments, such as the Portugal Golden Visa Investment Fund.

 The D7 and Golden Visas for Portugal cater to different needs and financial situations.
 The D7 Visa is for individuals with passive income, like retirees, who plan to live in Portugal long-term.